Police: St. Catherine University security guard shot himself

 ST. PAUL - Police in St. Paul have arrested the security guard who says he was shot by a stranger Tuesday night at St. Catherine University.

-Police say the security guard, a 25-year-old St. Louis Park man, was arrested on suspicion of filing a false report.
+Police say the security guard, 25-year-old Brent Patrick Ahlers of St. Louis Park, was cited for filing a false report, a misdemeanor offense.

-Police say the security guard brought his personal handgun to work (guards are unarmed at work) and accidentally shot himself.

-The security guard told officers that he was shot by the stranger.

-On Tuesday night and early Wednesday, police conducted an extensive search and advised people to stay indoors as they searched for the shooter.
+On Tuesday night and early Wednesday police conducted an extensive search and advised people to stay indoors as they searched for the shooter.
+The entire St. Catherine University campus was placed on lockdown for hours.

 The guard was taken to Regions Hospital with non- life threatening injuries.

-St. Paul police say the security guard told police he made up the story because he was afraid of losing his job because he had brought a gun to work.
+Eventually police say Ahlers admitted he made up the story because he was afraid of losing his job because he had brought a gun to work.

 © 2017 KARE-TV